 Cost: CHF 75 one way; CHF 114.50 round trip; these prices are for the summer months (July 1 to August 31); prices are slightly cheaper the remainder of the year

 This hike starts and ends at Matterhorn Glacier Paradise.
 It takes roughly 3 hours.
-The hike is 5.4 km long with an elevation gain of 374 meters.
+The hike is 5.7 km (3.5 miles) round trip with an elevation gain of 407 meters (1,335 feet).

 Zermatt is Switzerland’s highest ski resort.
 With slopes that are open year round, you can even ski during the warmest days in summer.

 At Matterhorn Glacier Paradise, the ski slopes remain open 365 days per year, making this a very popular place for the world’s national ski teams to train during the summer months.